PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidAssignmentToAutomaticVariable.md

 ## Description

-`PowerShell` exposes some of its build in variables that are known as automatic variables.
+`PowerShell` exposes some of its built-in variables that are known as automatic variables.
 Many of them are read-only and PowerShell would throw an error when trying to assign an value on those.
-The remaining automatic variables should only be assigned to in certain special cases to achieve a certain effect as a special technique.
+Other automatic variables should only be assigned to in certain special cases to achieve a certain effect as a special technique.

 To understand more about automatic variables, see ```Get-Help about_Automatic_Variables```.